reliqarts/laravel-scavenger/README.md

             ],
         ],
     ],
 ];

 ```

 #### Target Breakdown

-The `targets` array is to contain a list of scrapable entities keyed by a unique target identifier.
+The `targets` array is to contain a list of entities (to be scraped from) keyed by a unique target identifier.
 The structure is as follows.

 - `model`: Laravel DB model to create from target.
 - `source`: Source URL to scrape.